accounting icon

 The following is a step-by-step guide to getting those numbers and a final AR turnover ratio.

-- Calculate average accounts receivable.
-Add the value of AR at the beginning of your desired period, to the value at the end and divide by two.
+1. Calculate average accounts receivable.
+Add the value of AR at the beginning of your desired period to the value at the end and divide by two.
 This gets you the denominator in the equation, the average accounts receivable.

-- Calculate the net credit sales.
-This is the revenue generated from credit sales, minus any returns.
-This number forms the nominator in the equation.
+2. Calculate the net credit sales.
+This is the revenue from credit sales, minus any sales returns, discounts, and allowances.
+This number from the income statement forms the nominator in the equation.

 Receivable turnover in days = 365 / Receivable turnover ratio

-The accounts receivable turnover ratio is generally calculated at the end of the year, but can also apply to monthly and quarterly equations and predictions.
-A small business should calculate the turnover rate frequently as they adjust to growth and build new clients.
+The accounts receivable turnover ratio is generally calculated at the end of the year but can also apply to monthly and quarterly equations and predictions.
+A small business should calculate the turnover rate frequently as it adjusts to growth and builds new customers or clients.

 When is the Accounts Receivable Turnover Ratio Used?

-A company’s accounts receivable turnover ratio is most often used to quantify how well it can manage extended credit.
-It’s indicative of how tight your AR practices are, what needs work, and where lies room for improvement.
+A company’s accounts receivable turnover ratio is often used to quantify how well it manages extended credit.
+It indicates how tight your AR practices are, what needs work, and where your business can improve.

-A debtor’s turnover ratio demonstrates how effective their collections process is and what needs to be done to further collect on late payments.
+A debtor’s turnover ratio demonstrates how effective a company’s collections process is and what needs to be done to collect further on late payments.
 The longer the days sales outstanding (DSO), the less working capital a business owner has.
 This is where poor AR management can also affect your accounts payable functions.

 Examples of Accounts Receivable Turnover Ratio

-Every business sells a product and/or service that must be invoiced and collected on, according to the terms set forth in the sale.
-However, there are variances in how companies manage their collections.
-There’s a right way and a wrong way to do it and the more time spent as a “lender”, the more likely you are to incur bad debt.
+Every business sells a product and/or service that must be invoiced and collected as payment from the customer, according to the terms set forth in the sale.
+However, there are variations in how companies manage their collections.
+There’s a right way and a wrong way to do it, and the more time spent as a “lender” with short-term AR invoice debt, the more likely you are to incur bad debt.

-Here are some examples in which an average collection period can affect a business in a positive or negative way.
+Here are some examples of how an average collection period can positively or negatively affect a business.

 High Accounts Receivable Turnover Ratio

 By accepting insurance payments and cash payments from patients, a local doctor’s office has a mixture of credit and cash sales.
-The accounts receivable turnover rate is 10, which means the average accounts receivable is collected in 36.5 days (10% of 365 days).
+The accounts receivable turnover rate is 10, which means the average accounts receivable is collected in 36.5 days (365 days divided by 10).

 This bodes very well for the cash flow and personal goals in the small doctor’s office.
-However, if credit policies are too tight, they may struggle during any economic downturn, or if competition accepts more insurance and/or has deep discounts.
+However, if credit policies are too tight or competition accepts more insurance and/or has deep discounts, they may struggle during any economic downturn.

 Low Accounts Receivable Turnover Ratio

-A large landscaping firm runs service for an entire town, from apartment complexes to city parks.
+A large landscaping firm services an entire town, from apartment complexes to city parks.
 However, the staff is always shorthanded and overworked.
-Thus, invoices do not reach customers right away, as the team is focused more on providing the service.
+Thus, invoices do not reach customers immediately, as the team focuses more on providing the service.

-Even though the customers generally pay on time, the accounts receivable turnover ratio is low because of how late the business invoices.
-The total sales have little effect on this issue and the AR ratio is at a low 3.2 due to sporadic invoices and due dates.
-This means, the AR is only turning into bankable cash 3 times a year, or invoices are getting paid on average every four months.
+Even though the customers generally pay on time, there is a low turnover ratio for accounts receivable because of how late the business invoices are prepared and sent to customers.
+The total sales have little effect on this issue, and the AR ratio for the year is a low 3.2 due to sporadic invoices and due dates.
+This means the AR is only turning into bankable cash 3 times a year, or invoices are paid on average every four months.

-This can lead to a shortage in cash flow but it also means that if the business simply hired more workers, it would grow at exponential rates.
+This can lead to a shortage in cash flow, but it also means that if the business simply hires more workers with additional financing, it would grow exponentially.
+The landscaping businesses would produce a higher accounts receivable turnover ratio with faster invoicing.

 What is a Good Accounts Receivable Turnover Ratio?

-As you can see above, what determines a “good” accounts receivable turnover ratio depends on a variety of factors.
-Holding the reins too tight can have a negative impact on business, whereas being too lackadaisical about collections leads to limited cash flow.
+As you can see above, what determines a “good” accounts receivable turnover ratio depends on various factors.
+Holding the reins too tightly can have a negative impact on business, whereas being too lackadaisical about collections leads to limited cash flow.

 In general, a higher number is better.
-It indicates customers are paying on time and debt is being collected in a proper fashion.
-It can point to a tighter balance sheet (or income statement), stronger creditworthiness for your business, and a more balanced asset turnover.
+It indicates customers are paying on time and debt is being collected properly.
+It can point to a tighter balance sheet, stronger creditworthiness for your business, and a more balanced asset turnover.

 What is a good number for the AR turnover ratio?
 It all depends on your industry.
 As we saw above, healthcare can be affected by the rate at which you set collections.
 It can turn off new patients who expect some empathy and patience when it comes to paying bills.